MichaelCade/90DaysOfDevOps/Days/day49.md

 ---
-title: '#90DaysOfDevOps - The Big Picture: Kubernetes - Day 49'
+title: "#90DaysOfDevOps - The Big Picture: Kubernetes - Day 49"
 published: false
 description: 90DaysOfDevOps - The Big Picture Kubernetes
-tags: 'devops, 90daysofdevops, learning'
+tags: "devops, 90daysofdevops, learning"
 cover_image: null
 canonical_url: null
 id: 1049049
 ---

 ## The Big Picture: Kubernetes

 In the last section we covered Containers, Containers fall short when it comes to scale and orchestration alone.
 The best we can do is use docker-compose to bring up multiple containers together.
 When it comes to Kubernetes which is a Container Orchestrator, this gives us the ability to scale up and down in an automated way or based on a load of your applications and services.

 As a platform Kubernetes offers the ability to orchestrate containers according to your requirements and desired state.
 We are going to cover Kubernetes in this section as it is growing rapidly as the next wave of infrastructure.
 I would also suggest that from a DevOps perspective Kubernetes is just one platform that you will need to have a basic understanding of, you will also need to understand bare metal, virtualisation and most likely cloud-based services as well.
 Kubernetes is just another option to run our applications.

 ### What is Container Orchestration?

 I have mentioned Kubernetes and I have mentioned Container Orchestration, Kubernetes is the technology whereas container orchestration is the concept or the process behind the technology.
 Kubernetes is not the only Container Orchestration platform we also have Docker Swarm, HashiCorp Nomad and others.
 But Kubernetes is going from strength to strength so I want to cover Kubernetes but wanted to say that it is not the only one out there.

 ### What is Kubernetes?

 The first thing you should read if you are new to Kubernetes is the official documentation, My experience of really deep diving into Kubernetes a little over a year ago was that this is going to be a steep learning curve.
 Coming from a virtualisation and storage background I was thinking about how daunting this felt.

 But the community, free learning resources and documentation are amazing.
 [Kubernetes.io](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)

-*Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+_Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
-Kubernetes services, support, and tools are widely available.*
+Kubernetes services, support, and tools are widely available._

 Important things to note from the above quote, Kubernetes is Open-Source with a rich history that goes back to Google who donated the project to the Cloud Native Computing Foundation (CNCF) and it has now been progressed by the open-source community as well as large enterprise vendors contributing to making Kubernetes what it is today.

 I mentioned above that containers are great and in the previous section, we spoke about how containers and container images have changed and accelerated the adoption of cloud-native systems.
 But containers alone are not going to give you the production-ready experience you need from your application.
 Kubernetes gives us the following:

 - **Service discovery and load balancing** Kubernetes can expose a container using the DNS name or using their IP address.
 If traffic to a container is high, Kubernetes can load balance and distribute the network traffic so that the deployment is stable.